 Birds and amphibians, do not have a neocortex, but feel pain.

-Norwegian scientists (Nordgreen, 2007) applied electrical shocks to anaesthetised salmon.
+Norwegian scientists (Nordgreen, 2007) applied electrical shocks to the tail of anaesthetised salmon.
 They were able to trace this painful stimulation to the telencephalon in the brain.

 Researchers (Rodriguez, 2006, Nordgreen, 2007) say that the telencephalon in fish is probably equivalent to the hippocampus and amygdala in humans.
 The outer layer of the telencephalon, the pallium, may be equivalent to the neocortex (Braithwaite, 2010)